-Only an administrative-level user can perform operations such as creating/removing user accounts and command privileges, changing passwords and displaying user information.
-An administrator can also view the status of all sensors and power inputs.
+Only an administrative-level user may perform operations such as creating/removing user accounts and command privileges, changing passwords and displaying user information.
+An administrator may also view the status of all sensors and power inputs.

-Usernames can contain from 1-16 characters and are not case sensitive; spaces are not allowed.
-Passwords can contain up to 16 characters, and are case sensitive.
+Usernames may contain from 1-16 characters and are not case sensitive; spaces are not allowed.
+Passwords may contain up to 16 characters, and are case sensitive.